-Electric or gas steam humidifiers, with appropriate water treatment, should normally be used for providing humidification.
+Electric resistive type or gas steam humidifiers, with appropriate RO water treatment, shall be used for providing humidification.
+Electrode type electric humidifiers must not be used.

 Separate dedicated cooling systems should be used for server rooms, departmental equipment and the like which require cooling continuously throughout the year.